ava-labs/avalanche-docs/docs/reference/avalanchego/health-api.md

 ---
-sidebar_position: 8
+tags: [AvalancheGo APIs]
-description: This API can be used for measuring node health.
-Use Avalanche docs as a reference when testing node health.
-Helpful examples provided.
+description: This page is an overview of the Health API associated with AvalancheGo.
+This API can be used for measuring node health.
+sidebar_label: Health API
+pagination_label: Health API
 ---

 # Health API